Rubjerg Knude Lighthouse

 Title: Monument Valley — Navajo Nation

-Description: A landscape painting of Monument Valley National Park, Utah evokes the sense of exploring this desert wilderness.
-Its red-rock buttes move off into the distance against a blue sky creating a real sense of depth.
-This painting is signed by artist Teresa Bernard in the lower-left corner.
-It would be a great addition to any rustic or Western-themed room.
+An original painting depicting Monument Valley National Park in Utah captures the essence of this desert expanse.
+The red-rock buttes stretch into the distance beneath a vast blue sky, lending the artwork a profound sense of depth.
+Signed by the artist Teresa Bernard in the lower-left corner, this piece would complement any rustic or Western-themed decor beautifully.

 Artist Comments